Spinach and Mozzarella Egg Bake (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe uses a generous amount of cheese, so it’s important to use low-fat mozzarella if you’re making it for the South Beach Diet.
+This Spinach and Mozzarella Egg Bake uses a generous amount of cheese, so it’s important to use low-fat mozzarella if you’re making it for the South Beach Diet.
 With that caution, everything here is a low-glycemic ingredient and this recipe would be suitable for all phases of South Beach.
-This is also a great recipe for any other type of Low-Carb eating plan, most of whom would prefer full-fat cheese.
+This is also a great recipe for any other type of Low-Carb eating plan, and low-carb or keto diet plans would prefer full-fat cheese and wouldn’t even mind a bit more cheese!

 Find More Recipes Like This One: